Wat Tyler: Death

-In the disorder that followed, he was taken to a hospital for the poor, but was tracked down by the mayor, brought back to Smithfield and publicly decapitated.
+In the disorder that followed, Tyler was taken to a hospital for the poor but was tracked down by Walworth, brought back to Smithfield and by judgment of the mayor publicly beheaded.
 Tyler's head was placed atop a pole and carried through the city, then displayed on London Bridge.
-In the wake of their leader's death, his followers were driven from London and the movement was shattered.
-Subsequently, Richard II revoked all the concessions he had made to the rebels and many were hunted down and executed.
+In the wake of Tyler's death, his followers were driven from London and the movement was shattered.
+Subsequently, Richard II revoked all the concessions he had made to the rebels, and many were hunted down and executed.
 That effectively ended the revolt.

-In popular culture
+In literature and the arts

-John Gower commented on Wat Tyler in his 14th-century poem Vox Clamantis: "The jay's voice is wild and he has only learnt the art of speaking from the classes with whom the Latin poet is identified."
-A number of works in the post-medieval period have featured Wat Tyler as protagonist.
-Tyler was the protagonist of the play Wat Tyler and Jack Straw, or, The Mob Reformers (1730) first performed at Bartholomew Fair in 1730.
-Wat Tyler is represented in Robert Southey's Wat Tyler, A Dramatic Poem, which was written in 1794 but not published until 1813.
+John Gower comments on Tyler in his 14th-century poem Vox Clamantis: "The jay's voice is wild and he has only learnt the art of speaking from the classes with whom the Latin poet is identified."
+A number of works in the post-medieval period have featured Tyler as protagonist.
+Tyler is the protagonist of the play Wat Tyler and Jack Straw, or, The Mob Reformers (1730) first performed at Bartholomew Fair in 1730.
+Tyler is represented in Robert Southey's Wat Tyler, A Dramatic Poem, which was written in 1794 and published in 1813.

-The first novel to feature Wat Tyler is Mrs O'Neill's The Bondman: A Story of the Days of Wat Tyler (1833).
+The first novel to feature Tyler is Mrs. O'Neill's The Bondman: A Story of the Days of Wat Tyler (1833).
 He is the protagonist in Pierce Egan the Younger's novel Wat Tyler, or the Rebellion of 1381 (1841), a highly radical text published at the height of the second phase of the Chartist movement that argued for republican government in England.
 Egan's novel was subsequently abridged and plagiarised and published as The Life and Adventures of Wat Tyler: The Good and the Brave (1851).
-Wat Tyler is the protagonist of the penny dreadful serial novel Wat Tyler; or, The King and the Apprentice which appeared in weekly parts in The Young Englishman's Journal in 1867, and appears as a main character in William Harrison Ainsworth's Merry England; or, Nobles and Serfs (1874).
+Tyler is the protagonist of the penny dreadful serial novel Wat Tyler; or, The King and the Apprentice which appeared in weekly parts in The Young Englishman's Journal in 1867.
+Tyler appears as a main character in William Harrison Ainsworth's Merry England; or, Nobles and Serfs (1874).
 In Charles Dickens' Bleak House (1853), his name is invoked by Sir Leicester Dedlock as an example of what would happen if any concessions were made to "some person in the lower classes".
+Dickens also makes reference to Tyler in the novel Our Mutual Friend.
 Tyler features as a sympathetic hero in the novel A Dream of John Ball (1888) by William Morris.